Facts of Benito Juárez, Tlaxcala

 In this community there are 297 individuals aged between 50 and 54 years old.

-The population of middle-aged men, specifically from 50 to 54 years old, is 139.
+The number of men between 50 and 54 years old is 139.

 The number of people between 60 and 64 years old in this locality is 225.